-Editor’s Note: In early 2017, 1812Blockhouse published two posts looking at the history of Mansfield and Richland County as that history is revealed on maps – maps of the area, county, and nation.
-We are repeating those posts this summer and adding to them with additional maps and local history.
+Editor’s Note: In early 2017, 1812Blockhouse published posts looking at the history of Mansfield and Richland County as that history is revealed on maps – maps of the area, county, and nation.
+We are repeating those posts this spring and adding to them with additional maps and local history.

 Students of local lore will know that the city of had its origins in June of 1808 when the Hedges, Newman, and Larwell families platted a settlement and named it for US Surveyor General Jared Mansfield.
 The first structure was a log house built on the site of what later became the H.L.
 Reed Company.
 Four years later, two blockhouses were constructed for protection.

 The population grew slowly.
 In 1820, the US census recorded some 288 people living in the city.

 It is during this period that the map we highlight today was created.
 Entitled “Map of the United States with the contiguous British & Spanish Possessions,” it was produced in 1816 by John Melish in Philadelphia, just 8 years after Mansfield’s founding.
 It is accessible via the online collection of the David Rumsey Map Collection, and can be accessed at this link.